-To preserve the environmental quality and biodiversity of the Monterey Bay region, native vegetation should be used to maintain the natural character of the Fort Ord Monument.
+To preserve the environmental quality and biodiversity of the Monterey Bay region, native vegetation is to be used whenever possible to maintain the natural character of the Fort Ord Monument.
 Ideal plant species will thrive in low-water conditions and serve a variety of needs, including shade, soil conservation, and aesthetic improvements.
 The following is a list of potential plant types.
 This list is not exhaustive and may be revised.